 Delta SkyMiles Reserve Card

-The Delta SkyMiles Reserve Card comes with a companion certificate that's similar to the Delta Platinum, but it also works for Delta Comfort Plus and first class tickets within the continental U.S.
+The Delta SkyMiles Reserve Card comes with a companion certificate similar to the Delta Platinum, but it also works for Delta Comfort and Delta First tickets to the same destinations.

 The value of these companion passes is close.
-But since the companion pass you get with the Delta Reserve Card can also be used for Comfort Plus or first class tickets – not just economy – the edge goes to the Reserve Card.
+But since the companion pass you get with the Delta Reserve Card can also be used for Delta Comfort or Delta First tickets – not just economy – the edge goes to the Reserve Card.

 Learn more about the *delta reserve*